Yloseff6/FHE-KYC-Zama/README.md

 # 🔐 FHE-KYC-Zama

-KYC dApp using Fully Homomorphic Encryption (Zama Concrete) & FHEVM.
+KYC dApp using Fully Homomorphic Encryption (Zama Concrete) and FHEVM.

-## 🧩 Features
+## Features

-- ✅ User data stays 100% local
+- User documents remain private and are never transmitted or stored centrally.
-- ✅ Only encrypted boolean proof (`true/false`) is stored onchain
+- The blockchain stores only encrypted boolean proofs of KYC completion.
-- ✅ No documents or sensitive data are shared
+- Uses the `concrete-python` library by Zama.
-- ✅ Built using `concrete-python` and compatible with FHEVM
+- Smart contract in Solidity for deployment on FHEVM.

-## 🛠 Structure
+## Project Structure